 Each and every cell in your body produces toxins while performing different functions that are needed to keep you alive and functioning.
 Even the food you eat introduces toxins into your body, which would be extremely unhealthy due to toxin buildup, if it weren’t for your detoxification organs, such as your liver, kidneys, and skin.
 Your liver is easily one of the most important organs of your body as it functions continuously to neutralize the harmful effects of toxins by effectively getting rid of them.
 Though your liver is so important, it can easily get damaged, which can result in it functioning inaccurately.

 In order to take proper care of your liver, you need to watch what you eat.
 By consuming fatty junk foods, unhealthy processed foods, excess refined sugar, and foods that contain high-fructose corn syrup, excess medications and supplements, and alcohol, you add unnecessary strain to your liver.
 Being overweight can also result in excess fat buildup in your cells, which can lead to non-alcoholic fatty liver disease, causing your liver to swell.
-Luckily, you can take the help of nature to
+Luckily, you can take the help of nature to prepare a juice that effectively cleanses your liver.

 Juice Recipe That Cleanses Your Liver